 Given the previous drink driving was again outside of the last five years, the penalty range is as if you don’t have previous.
-The magistrate obviously has mind of the previous but the fixed mandatory penalties don’t move.
-So worst case scenario was a nine month loss of licence.
-Magistrates do have a general discretion to give more than that but the relevant section gives a maximum of nine months, a mandatory minimum of one month.
-But again his reading was quite up there for low range .083 so you’re getting close to the mid range so obviously half way between .05 and .090 is .075 and he was .083 so he’s sort of on the wrong side of the half way mark.
-Plus he had all that previous.
-So as far as preparing goes, I’ve got him to do the course that we get everyone to do.
+I mean, the magistrate still obviously has mind of the previous, but the Fixed Monetary Penalties don’t move.
+So worse case today was a nine months of loss of licence.
+I mean, magistrate still have a general discretion to give more than that, but the relevant section gives a maximum of nine months and manage to a minimum of one month.
+But again, his reading was quite up there for a low range 0.083, so you’re getting close to the mid range.
+So obviously, halfway between 0.05 and 0.090 is 0.175, and he was 0.083.
+So he sort of on the wrong side of the halfway mark, plus, he had all that previous.
+So anyway, as far as preparing goes, I got him to do the course that we get everyone to do.
 It can be done online now.
-Basically it’s over three evenings.
+Basically, it’s over three evenings, about nine hours worth of online content, got him to get some references.

-About nine hours worth of online content.
-Got him to get some references.
+Just as a side issue, today was a bit of a comedy of errors of such.
+The regular magistrate called in 6:00, so it was very much looking like I was going to have to fly back up here which would’ve been a problem for me because we offer fixed fees.
+So if I had to come up twice, it would’ve been my cost not the clients.
+But what ended up happening was Brisbane Magistrate appeared via video links.
+So ironically, I flew up from Brisbane to Proserpine, and the Magistrate appeared by video link from Brisbane to deal with the matter.
+But in any event, magistrates are human, they get you like everyone else.
+If you got to have a sick day, you got to have a sick day.
+But I guess what I’m getting at is, for a while there it was looking like I was going to have to fly back without an outcome.
+And either fly back to Proserpine on a later date, or you try to appear by phone or something like that, which I don’t like doing because you can only be so effective by phone.

-Just as a side issue, today was a bit of a comedy of errors as such.
-The regular magistrate called in sick so it was very much looking like I was going to have to fly back up here which would have been a problem for me because we offer fixed fees so if I had to have come up twice it would have been my cost not the client’s.
-But what ended up happening was a Brisbane Magistrate appeared via video link.
-So ironically I flew out from Brisbane to appear at Proserpine and the Magistrate appeared via video link from Brisbane to deal with the matter.
-But in any event you know Magistrates are human, you know, if you’ve got to have a sick day you’ve got to have a sick day.
-But I guess what I’m getting at is for a while there it was looking like I was going to have to fly back without an outcome and either fly back to Proserpine on a later date or try to appear by phone or something like that which I don’t like doing because you can only be so effective by phone in my view.
-You really need to be there in person to be able to gauge the room, gauge the Magistrate, gauge the prosecutor.
-It’s more than just words being spoken down a phone line, the art of persuasion is about being present rather than phoning it in for want of a better description.
-But in any event, got my client to do the course handed up the documents.
-The references that I provided from the client.
-The Proserpine registry faxed them to Brisbane so the Magistrate down there could read them while listening to me via video link.
+In my view, you really need to be there in person to be able to gauge the room and gauge the magistrate, gauge the prosecutor.
+And it’s more than just words being spoken down a phone line, the art of persuasions, about being present rather than phoning it in for of a better description.
+But in any event, got my client to do the course, handed up the documents.
+The references that I provided from the client, the Proserpine Registry faxed down to Brisbane, so the magistrate down there could read them while they’re seeing to me via video link.

-I made a submission to the Magistrate that not withstanding his history and the reading that even a disqualification of six weeks would be appropriate.
-A lot of people tend to think that the Magistrate must give units of one month, that’s not the case.
-They can give six weeks or ten weeks, whatever.
-I pushed that quite forcefully but the Magistrate given the history, given the reading wasn’t going to budge any lower than two months.
-And to be fair, given my client’s reading and history I’m happy with that outcome.
-So was my client.
+I made a submission to the magistrate that notwithstanding his history in the reading that the disqualification of six weeks would be appropriate.
+A lot of people seem to think that the magistrates must give units of one month, that’s not the case.
+They can give six weeks or 10 weeks, whatever.
+I pushed that quite forcefully but the magistrate, given the history, given the reading, wasn’t going to budge any lower than two months.
+And to be fair, given my client’s reading and history, that’s a… I’m happy with that outcome, so was my client.